nbuesing/kafka-streams-dashboards/README.md

 * This project leverages docker and docker compose for easy of demonstration.

-* to minimize having to start up all components, separate `docker-compose.yml` for each logical-unit and a common bridge network `ksm`.
+* to minimize having to start up all components, separate `docker-compose.yml` for each logical-unit and a common bridge network `ksd`.

+* docker compose .env files used to keep container names short and consistent but hopefully not clash with any existing docker containers you are using.

 ## OpenSource libraries

+* The primary software libraries used in addition to Apache Kafka Client and Streams Libraries.

   * FasterXML Jackson

   * Lombok

   * JCommander

   * Logback

   * Apache Commons